sunderedsystems/s5e.sunderedsystems.com/docs/techniques.md

 - Add **proficiency** only if you’re proficient in that spellcasting ability

+---

+### Spell Difficulty

+- Spells add their level to the DC
+- Cantrips are level 0

+>Example: When you cast a 3rd level spell, the DC is increased by +3

+---

 ### Casting Requirements

 - Requires **verbal/somatic components** unless using a spell focus